Social Media Marketing

 - Cobus

-Juicydesigns works directly with social media managers and marketers who need platform-specific strategies that produce measurable results, not generic advice.
-As a founder-led digital marketing agency based in Pretoria, Juicydesigns builds social media marketing campaigns that include hashtag analysis, content positioning, and audience targeting tailored to each platform.
-The team reviews your current hashtag performance, identifies gaps, and builds a mix that matches your audience’s actual behavior.
-If you want to understand the full vocabulary behind these tactics, the Juicydesigns marketing glossary covers every term you need.
+Juicy Designs works directly with social media managers and marketers who need platform-specific strategies that produce measurable results, not generic advice.
+As a founder-led digital marketing agency based in Pretoria, Juicy Designs builds social media marketing campaigns that include hashtag analysis, content positioning, and audience targeting tailored to each platform.
+The team reviews your current hashtag performance, identifies gaps, and builds a mix that matches your audience’s actual behaviour.
+If you want to understand the full vocabulary behind these tactics, the Juicy Designs marketing glossary covers every term you need.
 No long-term contracts.
 No middlemen.
 Just direct strategy from people who track the numbers.

 FAQ